saitho/ngHashi/README.md

 Make sure to activate TSLint in your IDE if available.

 ## Deployment

-Deploying the project usually involves building the project and deploying the build to the deployment server.
+The Angular frontend app will be served via the backend's Express server in production mode.
+For that the compiled Angular app has to be placed into the folder *frontend_dist/* inside the backend's *dist/* folder.

+1. Run npm `npm run-script build` to build the applications.
+This will generate a */dist* folder for each project.
+2. Copy the contents of the folder `frontend/dist/` ito `backend/dist/dist_frontend`.
-Build the project with `npm run-script build` and deploy the generated dist/ folder to your server.
+3. Deploy the folder `backend/dist/` onto your server.

 **Note:** Usually you are able to set the *--prod* flag in order to build the app for production.
 However there are issues with the game that makes it currently impossible to use that.